scikit-image/skimage-tutorials/README.md

 However, we request that you actively acknowledge and give attribution to this repo and to the authors if you reproduce them or create any derivative works.

+For more information on these guidelines, which are sometimes known as CC0 (+BY), see [this blog post](http://www.dancohen.org/2013/11/26/cc0-by/) by Dan Cohen.